Sweet Jeffrey

 The Literacy Success Program

 Jeffrey and another student came to my Literacy Success classroom for thirty minutes three afternoons a week.
-They needed more time and support, than the other kids in their class, to develop the skills soon-to-be readers should have.
-I read them stories and we sang rhyming songs and played games to help them learn letter names and letter sounds.
+They needed more time and support than the other kids in their class to develop the skills that soon-to-be readers should have.
+I read them stories, and we sang rhyming songs and played games to help them learn letter names and letter sounds.

 Kiddos like Jeffrey do well with routine.
 Our routine had three parts.

-• Next, we talked about the book together.
-This allowed me to see their comprehension of the book.
+- Next, we talked about the book together.
+This allowed me to see what they comprehend of the book.

 This Early Literacy Routine was part of a successful remedial program for schools in our county.
-The Literacy Success Program was called LSP for short.
-Students that didn’t qualify for Title 1 received intervention services through LSP.
+The Literacy Success Program was called LSP, for short.
+Students who didn’t qualify for Title 1 received intervention services through LSP.
 It serves as a great pathway for early reading intervention to help students.

 Jeffrey Is Ready To Read